joshr120/open-deck/README.md

 ## Setting Macros
 The macros are sent using the python keyboard library.

 If more complex macros are required I recommend setting it to some unused combination and then remapping this combination using something like auto hot key.
 (Not going to try re-invent the wheel here).
-To send multiple key stroked one after another seperate them with a comma.
-The record keystroke feature is still a work in progress but should be able to get you started.
+To send multiple key strokes one after another seperate them with a comma.
+The record keystroke feature is still a work in progress but should be able to get you started and give you names of keys.

 ## Window Switching/application setup
 One usefull feature on the open deck has is the ability to have the buttons change depending on which application is currently open as well.
 It can also open an app when a button on the open deck is pressed.